Update Aug 5th 2020

 SWARM Sex Worker Hardship Fund:

-SWARM has temporarily paused new applications to their hardship fund for sex workers as they raise more funds.
-They are actively fundraising and hope to be able to re-open and continue to make payments soon.
-In the meantime, their website has more info, including resources for sex workers on bookings, safer working practices and navigating this period financially.
-For support on applying for Universal Credit or Self-Employment support, please speak to your support worker at Basis or you can also email SWARM: email@example.com.
-If you need more support on this, please contact us as per the above.
+SWARM have paused new applications to their hardship fund for sex workers as they raise more money.
+In the meantime, their website has more info, including resources for sex workers on bookings, safer working practices, mental and physical wellbeing and navigating this period financially.
+For support on applying for Universal Credit or Self-Employment support, please speak to your support worker at Basis or contact us as per the above.
+You can also contact SWARM for advice: firstname.lastname@example.org.

 Considering alternative options: